mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 the servers takes longer than `monitor_interval`, the effective update rate is reduced.

-The default value of `monitor_interval` was updated from 10000 milliseconds to 2000 milliseconds in MaxScale 2.2.0.
+The default value of `monitor_interval` is 2000 milliseconds.

 ```
 monitor_interval=2500